Compositional equivalences based on Open pNets: Weak bisimulation

 \subsection{Weak open transition definition}

 Because of the non-observability property (Definition~\ref{def:Non-ObsTau}), it is possible to add any number of $\tau$ transitions of the holes before or after any open transition freely.
 This property justifies the fact that we can abstract away $\tau$ transitions from holes in the definition of a weak open transition.
+We define weak open transitions similarly to open transitions except that holes can perform \emph{sequences of observable actions} instead of single actions (observable or not).
+Compared to the definition of open transition, this small change has a significant impact as a single weak transition is the composition of several transitions of the holes.

 \InvAct{\mathcal{Inv}}